ang-zeyu/infisearch/docs/src/getting_started.md

 # Getting Started

-The following page assumes:
+This page assumes the following use case:
-- You have simply some `.html` files you want to index
+- You have some `.html` files you want to index
 - These `.html` files are served in a static file server, and are accessible by the search-ui to generate result previews

-If you require more, have a look through here first, then jump into the [configuration](search_configuration.md) pages to learn more.
+If you require more, have a look through here first, then jump into the subsequent configuration pages to learn more.

 ## Installing the indexer